redwoodjs/redwoodjs-com-archive/TUTORIAL.md

   // ...
 ```

-To get a server error to fire, let's remove the email format validation so that the client-side error is shown:
+To get a server error to fire, let's remove the email format validation so that the client-side error isn't shown:

 ```javascript
 // web/src/pages/ContactPage/ContactPage.js